hotbytes/cl_jquery_fancybox/Documentation/Index.rst

         GNU General Public License, either version 2 of the License or any later version.

-        Fancybox 2 is free for private websites and licensed under Creative Commons Attribution-NonCommercial 3.0 license.
+        fancyBox 2 is free for private websites and licensed under Creative Commons Attribution-NonCommercial 3.0 license.
         You can get the author's permission to use fancyBox for commercial websites by paying a fee at http://fancyapps.com/store/

+        fancyBox 3 is licensed under the `GPLv3 license <http://opensource.org/licenses/gpl-3.0.html>`_ for all open source applications.
+        A commercial license is required for all commercial applications (including sites, themes and apps you plan to sell).

     :Rendered: